 Cosmos House of Pancakes is the perfect delicious stop for breakfast lovers.
 Order up local favorites like the Fort Wayne Skillet or Croissant French Toast, or grab a short stack of pancakes with delicious toppings.
 There are two locations in Fort Wayne.

-Coney Island is one of those places that you see and think nothing of, but when you take a peek inside and see the time capsule that is Coney Island, you have to stop in, step up to the counter and try a dog or two.
-Table service is available at this no frills indoor hot dog stand.
+Coney Island is one of those places that you see and think nothing of, but when you take a peek inside and see the time capsule that is Coney Island, you have to stop in, step up to the counter, and try a dog or two.
+Table service is available at this no-frills indoor hot dog stand.
 If you’re feeling really fun, park behind the building and walk in through the kitchen via the backdoor!
 This is allowed!
 My kids loved the soda selection (soda is a treat with our crew) and the chili.

 This Fort Wayne essential is a can’t-miss stop on your itinerary.
 You’ll spend a few bucks more than you would at DQ, but it’s worth it!
 We let each kiddo select a single chocolate and then we shared the sundae.
 Ohmigosh!
 Get the raspberry syrup paired with the caramel syrup, this combo has the most amazing flavors with the Debrand chocolate cup and ice cream.
 The cafe is pretty picturesque too!
 And don’t forget to check out the Women’s restroom, it’s adorable!
 Debrand offers tours every week, if you’re in town, I recommend adding the tour to your list!
 Just $5 and it includes samples and a $5 voucher at the end!

 A few years ago during a visit to Fort Wayne, I was pregnant and craving bagels.
-I happened upon the Bagel Station and I was blown away with how delicious their bagels and sandwiches were, how gorgeous their pastries and cakes looked and the perfectly concocted cream cheese mixtures.
+I happened upon the Bagel Station and I was blown away by how delicious their bagels and sandwiches were, how gorgeous their pastries and cakes looked and the perfectly concocted cream cheese mixtures.

 Don Hall is a brilliant guy with some awesome restaurant concepts.
 While we were in Fort Wayne, we tried the Gas House and Hall’s Hollywood Drive-in.
 Both restaurants offered very similar menus, perhaps even identical but one was overlooking the river with either indoor seating or outdoor deck seating and the drive-in took place in my car, with a carhop taking our order and bringing our food to the car.
 My kids had a great time at the drive-in!

 I just know that there are so many more things to discover in Fort Wayne, more restaurants to try, more parks to play at and more adventures to be had.
-I can’t wait to return after August 9th when they new riverfront park is open to the public!

 Don’t forget about visiting the Fort Wayne Santa Train during Christmas and the holidays.